Child Tax Credit Calculator (2025-2026)

-Free calculator to estimate Child Tax Credit, phaseout amount, and Additional Child Tax Credit for 2025 with updated IRS limits and income thresholds
+Free calculator to estimate Child Tax Credit, phaseout amount, and Additional Child Tax Credit across supported tax years

 $